Planning a Hen Party or Stag Do? – Coronavirus Awareness

 UK Government Website - https://www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response

 Can I Still Go to Europe for a Hen or Stag Weekend?

-For the time being yes, as no major travel restrictions are in place.
-However we highly suggest that you keep up to date by checking the websites below.
+As all travel is suspended for the time being we highly suggest that you keep up to date by checking the websites below.

 ABTA – This body supports the travel industry in supporting high service standards and offering advice to tour operators and the general public.
 It is keeping track of the ever-changing situation.
 You can find advice for travellers and specific Q&A’s about the Coronavirus.